NilayShenai/soumendra-chamar-s-shitty-project-JANUARY/README.md

 ## Resetting data
 - Delete `hr.db` in the project root, then rerun `flask --app app init-db` and `flask --app app seed`.

-## Notes
-- Keep secrets in `.env`; avoid committing real keys.
-- For production, move to a real database and add a WSGI server (gunicorn/uwsgi) plus HTTPS and stronger auth/RBAC.